2J/LeafMe/api/README.md

 ## TODO

-- Upload docker file to server
-- Models
-- Connect to database
+## BUGS

+- Trying to get a schedule that doesn't exist doesn't give errors